Football in Cyprus: History

 Football was introduced to Cyprus early in the 20th century by the British (Canon Frank Darvall Newham, founder of The English School, Nicosia).
 Initially played in the island's schools, it proved hugely popular and a number of clubs were duly formed.
-Football clubs played friendly games only and the first unofficial island-wide league was organised on 1932.
+Football clubs played friendly games only and the first unofficial island-wide league was organised in 1932.

 The rivalry between teams that support different political parties has grown intense over the decades and the matches result in bloody conflicts between the fans.
 The fans take extreme pride in their team not only because the history of their team but because the connection their political party has with their team.
 The more hardcore right wing fans were waved before fascist symbols during matches whereas the hardcore left wing fans wave symbols associated with communism.
-AC Omonia's hardcore fans in the season 2011-2012 made an enormous choreography of the hammer and sickle, whereas Anorthosis Famagusta FC and others have shown their love towards their turkish-occupied home city of Famagusta and their passionate Greek-Cypriot heritage.
+AC Omonia's hardcore fans in the season 2011-2012 made an enormous choreography of the hammer and sickle, whereas Anorthosis Famagusta FC and others have shown their love towards their Turkish-occupied home city of Famagusta and their passionate Greek-Cypriot heritage.
 The two teams mentioned above have an often violent rivalry, resulting in injuries to fans.
+Another team associated with politics is the rivals of Omonia, APOEL.
+APOEL's fans have strong connections with the nationalist party.